-U.K. Will Allow Huawei To Help Build Part Of Its 5G Network, Despite U.S. Pressure
+U.K. Will Allow Huawei To Build Part Of Its 5G Network, Despite U.S. Pressure

 "We've never 'trusted' Huawei," the agency says, noting that it formed a special Huawei Cyber Security Evaluation Centre 10 years ago.

 The U.S. has said the company could build "backdoor" access that would allow China to spy on anyone from regular citizens to sensitive government agencies.
 Huawei has denied those allegations.
-"No law requires any company in China to install mandatory backdoors," founder and CEO Ren Zhengfei said last year.
+"No law requires any company in China to install mandatory back doors," founder and CEO Ren Zhengfei said last year.

 The United States is "disappointed" by the U.K.'s decision, a senior Trump administration official told NPR on Tuesday.